Hydrodynamic attractors for the speed of sound in holographic Bjorken flow: Introduction

+We note that due to the anisotropy of Bjorken flow, there are two distinct derivatives with respect to the energy density, because the energy-momentum tensor has diagonal components longitudinal ($\langle T_{||\,||}\rangle$) and transverse ($\langle T_{\perp\perp}\rangle$) to the direction of the expansion.
+We compute the hydrodynamic value for these derivatives and compare these expectations to the same derivatives computed with our numerical far-from-equilibrium evolutions, finding remarkable agreement from early times onward.
+In the discussion section we propose these two derivatives as the two distinct speeds at which sound waves propagate through the Bjorken expanding plasma longitudinal versus transverse to the expansion.\footnote{Sound modes on top of Bjorken flow were already studied in kinetic theory~\cite{Kurkela:2018vqr,Kamata:2020mka}.}

-In this work, we thus utilize the confirmed hydrodynamic attractors of $\mathcal{N}=4$ SYM theory to provide a leading order resummation of the hydrodynamic expectation of the speed of sound, and find excellent agreement between the exact numerical evolution and the hydrodynamic attractor expectation.
-One way to interpret the results of~\cite{Kurkela:2019set} is that in holographic systems hydrodynamization occurs at the same time scale as the system reaches the hydrodynamic attractor, a point we confirm in the discussion of our results, relating it to the time scale at which local thermal equilibrium is reached, see figure~\ref{fig:attraction_times}.
+In addition, using our numerical evolutions, we take the opportunity to clarify previous results on entropy production in holographic models~\cite{Rougemont:2021qyk} and confirm previous numerical results about the hydrodynamic attractor of $\mathcal{N}=4$ SYM theory~\cite{Heller:2015dha,spalinskiHydrodynamicAttractorYangMills2018}.
+We further note that one way to interpret the results of~\cite{Kurkela:2019set} is that in holographic systems hydrodynamization occurs at the same time scale as the system reaches the hydrodynamic attractor, a point we confirm in the discussion of our results, relating it to the time scale at which local thermal equilibrium is reached, see Fig.~\ref{fig:attraction_times}.

 We begin our work with a brief review of hydrodynamics and the symmetries of a boost invariant plasma in section~\ref{sec:BjorkenFlow}.
 We then introduce the holographic model with which we will work in section~\ref{sec:setup}.
 Following this we discuss the calculation of the speed of sound in thermodynamic systems and its extension to hydrodynamic evolution in section~\ref{sec:SpeedOfSound}.
 Here we compare our results with the out-of-equilibrium gravitational calculation and discuss them in the context of other out-of-equilibrium thermodynamic quantities such as the entropy.
 We conclude this section with a verification of the hydrodynamic attractor $\mathcal{N}=4$ SYM theory as well as a derivation of expressions for the resummed speeds of sound.
-Finally we conclude our work in section~\ref{sec:conclusions} with some discussion and questions to be investigate in future works.
+Finally we conclude our work in section~\ref{sec:conclusions} with some discussion and questions to be investigate in future work.